 2021 Silver Eagle Re-design

-The most notable development in the last year or so regarding safety features and anti-counterfeiting technology is the upcoming 2021 redesign of the American Silver and Gold Eagle coinage.
+The most notable development in the last year or so regarding safety features and anti-counterfeiting technology is the upcoming 2021 redesign of the American Silver and Gold Eagle coinage which will debut at some point in mid-2021.
 The United States.
 Mint has confirmed that with their redesign of these iconic coins, an undisclosed amount of coin security features will be incorporated.
 At this point, the nature of these U.S. Mint security features or the exact design they anticipate using have not been disclosed, but this is an exciting development for one of the most popular modern coin series in the world.

 For more information about the upcoming improvements to the American Eagle Series, read this Coin Authority article.

 The Royal Canadian Mint has long been regarded as an innovator in the design of their coinage and bullion products.
 They recently developed their Bullion Coin DNA system.
 This system is "The World's Most Advanced Coin Authentication System" on the RCM website.
 The term "DNA" stands for "digital non-destructive activation."

 Using a specialized reader, the system captures image codes encrypted on the coins themselves that correlate with information stored in an RCM secure database.
 Other Royal Canadian Mint security features include their world-renowned .9999 metal purity, their "Laser Mark Micro Engraving" privy marks and the usage of intricate, hard to fake, laser engraved radial lines in the fields of the coin.
 These radial lines have appeared on the Mint's iconic Maple Leaf series since 2015.